Topics » Social Issues » The True Cost of Malnutrition

 T. Colin Campbell Center for Nutrition Studies

-Lives Lost – The Ultimate Cost
+Lives Lost: The Ultimate Cost

-Though it’s not typically listed as an official cause of death, many of the top causes of death in the United States have strong ties to our unhealthy diets.
+The most obvious cost of malnutrition is death.
+Although not typically listed as an official cause of death, many of the top causes of death in the United States have strong ties to our unhealthy diets.
 Consider the Centers for Disease Control and Prevention’s (CDC) most up-to-date list of the top causes of death in the United States, rounded to the nearest thousand:[2]

 1. Heart disease: 647,000